tarantool-php/mapper/README.md

 // you can retreive entites by id from repository
 $helloWorld = $mapper->getRepository('post')->find(3);

-// or using manager wrapper
+// or using mapper wrapper
 $helloWorld = $mapper->find('post', 3);

 // updates are easy